Councils declaring climate emergency: new hope for climate action?

 Local councils setting targets for going zero carbon

 In November, the councils of two major cities, Bristol and Manchester, passed motions declaring a 'climate emergency' and setting targets aiming to be carbon neutral by 2030 and 2038 respectively.
-Since then, there has been a wave of Climate Emergency declarations by around twenty councils across the UK (see the list below and also check out the Climate Emergency website)
+Since then, there has been a wave of Climate Emergency declarations by councils across the UK (see the list below and also check out the Climate Emergency website)

 Climate Emergency Conference, 29 March